malscan-android/MalScan/experimental results/DetectionRobustness/README.md

-# Experiment two: Detction Robustness
+# Robustness against Android Evolution

 We then evaluate the robustness of MalScan on detecting newer samples by training an old dataset.